bengl/mongosmash/README.md

 ![Mongo only pawn in game of life](http://padresteve.files.wordpress.com/2011/04/blazing-saddles-mongo.gif)

 **MongoSmash** is a super-minimal MongoDB/NeDB ODM for Node.js.
-It lets you treat a JavaScript object as normal, and have changes persisted to MongoDB or NeDB.
-MongoSmash is implemented using `Object.observe`, and so is subject to its limitations on changes it can track, and requires Node 0.11.10+.
+It lets you treata JavaScript object as normal, and have changes persisted to MongoDB or NeDB.
+MongoSmash is implemented using `Object.observe`, and so is subject toits limitations on changes it can track, and requires Node 0.11.10+.
 You'll need to invoke node with the `--harmony` flag.

 **WARNING: MongoSmash is incomplete.
 It works, but it's missind a lot of features!**

 ### Example